Integrity Policy Enforcement (IPE)

 Use Cases

-IPE is designed for use in devices with a specific purpose like embedded systems (e.g. network firewall device in a data center), where all software and configuration is built and provisioned by the owner.
+IPE works best in fixed-function devices: Devices in which their purpose is clearly defined and not supposed to be changed (e.g. network firewall device in a data center, an IoT device, etcetera), where all software and configuration is built and provisioned by the system owner.

 Known Gaps

-IPE cannot verify the integrity of anonymous executable memory, such as the trampolines created by gcc closures and libffi, or JIT'd code.
-Unfortunately, as this is dynamically generated code, there is no way for IPE to detect that this code has not been tampered with in transition from where it was built, to where it is running.
-As a result, IPE is incapable of tackling this problem for dynamically generated code.
+1. IPE cannot verify the integrity of anonymous executable memory, such as the trampolines created by gcc closures and libffi (<3.4.2), or JIT'd code.
+Unfortunately, as this is dynamically generated code, there is no way for IPE to ensure the integrity of this code to form a trust basis.
+In all cases, the return result for these operations will be whatever the admin configures the DEFAULT action for "EXECUTE".

-IPE cannot verify the integrity of interpreted languages' programs when these scripts invoked via <interpreter> <file>1.
+2. IPE cannot verify the integrity of interpreted languages' programs when these scripts invoked via <interpreter> <file>.
 This is because the way interpreters execute these files, the scripts themselves are not evaluated as executable code through one of IPE's hooks.
 Interpreters can be enlightened to the usage of IPE by trying to mmap a file into executable memory (+X), after opening the file and responding to the error code appropriately.
 This also applies to included files, or high value files, such as configuration files of critical system components.
-This specific gap is planned on being addressed within IPE.